macagr/cloud-metadata-endpoints-examples/README.md

 The folder for gcp contains an application deployed in Cloud Run and a shell obtained by using the code in [https://github.com/matti/google-cloud-run-shell](https://github.com/matti/google-cloud-run-shell).
 All the credits go to the corresponding authors.

+This is the companion of the following blog: [https://macagr.github.io/posts/playing-with-metadata-endpoints](https://macagr.github.io/posts/playing-with-metadata-endpoints)